 You can still make a PPI claim under the 'Plevin' legal ruling.
 If Yorkshire Bank charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from Yorkshire Bank
+Recover your PPI from Yorkshire Bank due to undisclosed commission

 How we can help with your Yorkshire Bank Loan 'Plevin' PPI claim